A senior couple stands together on a bridge outdoors.

 Congenital heart diseases are the most common type of birth defect, affecting eight out of every 1,000 newborns.
 One in 50 adults has a congenital heart defect.
 Congenital heart diseases can affect the walls of the heart, the valves inside the heart, and the arteries and veins that carry blood to the heart or body.
 Many congenital heart defects are diagnosed before or shortly after birth, but some may not cause symptoms for years.

-Cardiac procedures available at MedStar Health
+Cardiac surgeries available at MedStar Health

 • Aortic surgery

-Aortic surgery describes a number of procedures to treat conditions that affect the aorta.
+Aortic surgery describes a number of surgeries to treat conditions that affect the aorta.
 The aorta is the body’s largest blood vessel, and it carries oxygen-rich blood away from the heart as it’s pumped to the rest of your body.
 Conditions that affect the aorta can be very serious and even life-threatening without expert surgical care.

 Our Complex Aortic Center brings together heart surgeons and vascular surgeons to work as a team on the challenging conditions that affect the aorta, such as aortic aneurysms and aortic dissection.
-We’re able to perform complex surgeries that other centers can’t, including minimally invasive options.
-And because of our participation in clinical trials and research, our patients often have access to treatment options before they’re available in other locations.
+We’re able to do complex surgeries that other centers can’t, including minimally invasive options.
+And because of our participation in clinical trials and research, our people often have access to treatment options before they’re available in other locations.

 Some of the many aortic surgical procedures our doctors offer include: